In this article, we’re going to break down the key things you need to know before you start your customer success job search.

 Personalize your approach

-Don’t forget a cover letter.
+Don’t forget your cover letter.
 Make it engaging, personal, and memorable.
 This is your opportunity to speak to why you’re a good fit and why they shouldn’t pass up a chance to speak to you.
 Keep it short, and don’t make it generic.

 Dos and don’ts